 The impact of Web 3 on the software industry and on software development

-By leveraging blockchain and decentralization, Web 3 enables software developers to create applications with enhanced privacy, security, and accountability.
+By leveraging blockchain and decentralisation, Web 3 enables software developers to create applications with enhanced privacy, security, and accountability.
 Smart contracts, and self-executing agreements running on the blockchain, automate processes and eliminate the need for intermediaries, reducing costs and increasing efficiency.

 Case studies: Web 3 applications in the software industry

-Decentralized Finance (DeFi) applications
+Decentralised Finance (DeFi) applications

 DeFi applications represent one of the most significant use cases of Web 3 in the software industry.
 These applications leverage blockchain and smart contracts to enable peer-to-peer financial transactions, eliminating the need for traditional intermediaries such as banks.